philgyford/django-spectator/README.md

 ## 4. Local development

 `devproject/` is a basic Django project to use the app locally.

+I set things up locally, having installed virtualenv and pyenv, like this:

-Use it like this, installing requirements with pipenv:
+Use it like this, installing requirements with pip (probably in a virtualenv of some kind):

     $ cd devproject
+    $ virtualenv --prompt spectator-devproject venv
-    $ pipenv install
+    $ source venv/bin/activate
+    (spectator-devproject)$ pyenv local 3.10.5
+    (spectator-devproject)$ python -m pip install -r requirements.txt

+Then run migrations and start the server:

-    $ pipenv run ./manage.py migrate
+    (spectator-devproject)$ ./manage.py migrate
-    $ pipenv run ./manage.py runserver
+    (spectator-devproject)$ ./manage.py runserver

+### Running tests locally

 Run tests with tox, from the top-level directory (containing setup.py).
 Install it with: